-Iceland Travel Tips – Planning a trip to Iceland
+Planning a trip to Iceland: 27+ Iceland Travel Tips

 As always, all visitors to Iceland are required to carry a valid passport.
 Iceland (and Norway) belong to the Nordic Passport Union and follow the Schengen Agreement.
-So which means that if you require to get a Schengen visa for most countries in Europe, then you will need it for Iceland as well.
-Please ensure your passport is valid for at least three months beyond your planned date of departure from the Schengen area.
-More on Schengen Visa application here
+This means that if you require to get a Schengen visa for most countries in Europe, then you will need it for Iceland as well.

-National currency of Iceland is Icelandic Krona.
+The national currency of Iceland is the Icelandic Krona.
 Euros are extensively used in Iceland as well, followed by US Dollars.
 Very rarely, will you find anyone accepting Canadian dollars.

-In some stores, restaurants; euros are accepted, but the change is returned in Krona.
+In some stores, and restaurants; euros are accepted, but the change is returned in Krona.

 So, when you are out and about looking at grocery or restaurant menu prices, it is very common to see prices marked in thousands (like 1 bowl of lamb soup for 1,990.88 Icelandic Króna or 16 USD)

 Iceland is serviced by Keflavik Airport.
-It is also called the Reykjavik-Keflavik airport.
+It is also called Reykjavik-Keflavik Airport.
 All of the international flights depart and arrive here.
 It is located about 45 minutes outside of the capital city of Reykjavik.

-Although smaller then most international airports that I have been to, it is packed with awesome services.
+Although smaller than most international airports that I have been to, it is packed with awesome services.
 Car rentals, tour services, souvenir stores, and restaurants; you name it and they are all conveniently located at the Keflavik airport.
-The airport also has a Dunkin donuts and you can also pick up your GPS, portable modem or SIM cards here.

 - By Car – Pick up your rental car and drive to Reykjavik – 45 minutes